 Investments in associates are carried in the consolidated statement of financial position at cost, plus post-acquisition changes in the Bank's share of the net assets of the associates, less any impairment.
-Share in earnings of associates include the changes in the Bank's share of the net assets of the associates.
-The Bank's share of its associates post-acquisition profit or losses is recognized in the consolidated income statement.
+Share in earnings of associates includes the changes in the Bank's share of the net assets of the associates.
+The Bank's share of its associates post-acquisition income or losses is recognized in the consolidated income statement and its share of post-acquisition movements in other comprehensive income is recognized in other reserves included in shareholders' equity.
+When the Bank's share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Bank does not recognize further losses, unless it has incurred obligations or made payments on behalf of the associate.
+Goodwill relating to the associate is included in the carrying amount of the investment and is neither amortized nor individually tested for impairment.